aacudad/DutchGPT/README.md

 - 🔁 LoRA adapters allow rapid fine-tuning with minimal compute.
 - 🧠 All models were trained on an **NVIDIA RTX A6000 (48 GB VRAM)**, enabling large-batch, long-context training.
 - 🧪 Fully reproducible and modifiable—designed for research and production.

 ---

-> 💡 Tip: These scripts can be extended to include dataset loading, evaluation loops, and custom prompt templates for advanced Dutch NLP tasks.

----